The latest in a series tracking my weekly cultural intake. Basically, anything goes.

 Sunday Feb 13

 3:00 P.M.
 Read The Seagull.
 That's all I have written down: "read The Seagull."
 It's a short book, so it couldn't have taken that long.
-Maybe I was subconsciously rejecting the impulse to wikileak every detail of my existence.
+Maybe I was subconsciously resisting the impulse to wikileak every detail of my existence.
 Otherwise I was napping.

 Anyway, I've thoroughly enjoyed this Stage Edition series of Chekhov translations by Laurence Senelick.
 He provides a handy pronunciation guide of character names for non-Russian-speaking dum-dums like me, and a solid introduction to the play's background, historical setting, and themes.
 I'm a huge Cliff's Notes fan (as supplemental to the source material!), so this is right up my nerd alley.